-Learners and trainers alike benefit from evaluation at the end of training, it is a reinforcement for both parties.
+Learners and trainers alike benefit from an evaluation at the end of the training, it is a reinforcement for both parties.
 As we end the training remember to try and be positive and give constructive criticism try and show the positive outcomes and if there are negative outcomes discuss these in a positive manner.

-There are several ways to evaluate training from surveys, interviews, performance reviews etc. One important thing to keep in mind is follow-up, make sure each training is followed up at intervals of 3, 6 12 months and depending on the extent of the training you might want to follow up at 24 months.
+There are several ways to evaluate training from surveys, interviews, performance reviews, etc. One important thing to keep in mind is follow-up, make sure each training is followed up at intervals of 3, 6 12 months, and depending on the extent of the training you might want to follow up at 24 months.
 (This could be useful when doing an ROI).

 There are many websites that can help provide templates and such for evaluation just google instruments used in training evaluation and there you go!

-Happy training and comments, concerns and guest writers are always welcome.
+Happy training and comments, concerns, and guest writers are always welcome.